 I hope this post has helped illustrate (get it?) that despite how busy you are, there are ways and means to fit a regular drawing habit into your life, especially when it comes to urban sketching.

 Pop that sketchbook and pen in your bag now and next time you are out somewhere and you have 20 minutes to kill, get that sketchbook out and start drawing.
 Don’t focus on whether it is good, bad or ugly, just engage in the habit of sketching your life.

 Just keep at it.

 If you would like to add some urban sketching inspiration into that busy inbox of yours then please join my newsletter!
 Here to fuel your sketching addiction even further.
-I email a maximum of 1 or 2 times a month because, well, I’m busy right?!
+I email a maximum of once a week because, well, I’m busy right?!